Incronaut/Incronaut.github.io/blog-posts-splashcity/_posts/2016-11-03-cubnation.md

 <img alt="cub8" src="http://images.incronaut.com/cub8.gif" />

 That night the entire dubnation became cubnation.
+It's hard to describe what it feels like as a Warriors fan.
+It's therapeutic in a way, knowing that it's come full circle.
+The door for last year's finals has fully closed.
+As a salty Warriors fan, Cleveland winning would've opened up old wounds.
+So thanks Chicago.
+We needed it.
+More than you probably think.

 <div style="width: 250px; height: 350px; position: relative;"><iframe src="https://streamable.com/e/fsle" frameborder="0" allowfullscreen webkitallowfullscreen mozallowfullscreen scrolling="no" style="width: 100%; height: 100%;"></iframe></div>